The Rain King: Broadcast and reception

 Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, gave the episode a mixed review and rated the episode three out of five.
 The two praised the scene featuring the cow getting sucked up by the tornado, calling it "really, very funny" and "comic genius", but noted that "a romantic comedy cannot work by flying cows alone."
 Shearman and Pearson cited casting flaws as to why the episodes was not able to live up to its potential.
 Other reviews were more negative.
 In a review of the seventh season episode "Brand X", Sarah Kendzior from 11th Hour Magazine cited "The Rain King" as one of the worst episodes of The X-Files.
 Paula Vitaris from Cinefantastique gave the episode a mixed review and awarded it two stars out of four.
 Vitaris heavily criticized the "flying cow" scene—noting that the scene was both "poorly executed" and "offensive" for turning the death of a creature into a joke—as well as the final scene, which, according to her, featured a "false pastel sky".
-Andy Meisler, in The End and the Beginning noted that the episode was poorly received by fans on the Internet.
+Andy Meisler, in The End and the Beginning, noted that the episode was poorly received by fans on the Internet.
+Rolling Stone ranked it at #179 of all 217 episodes on their "Every Episode Ranked From Worst to Best" list, calling it "a silly little mess."